kefniark/python-program-structure/README.md

     python setup.py install

-and your app will be accessible in your environment
+and your app will be accessible in your environment as a software

     > myapp